jsupino/Fraud_Detection_Analysis/README.md

 ## Credit Card Fraud Detection & Analysis ##

 ## Overview ##
-This project simulates and analyzes credit card fraud using a randomized Python-generated dataset, SQL-based fraud detection rules, and PowerBI visualizations.
-It focuses on identifying anomalous patterns of fradulent activity in credit card transactions based on amount, time, and location.
+This project focuses on analyzing and detecting fraudulent credit card transactions using a Python-generated dataset, SQL-based detection rules, and Power BI visualizations.
+The goal is to identify anomalous patterns in transaction behavior based on factors such as amount, time, and location.
+In addition to the exploratory analysis and rule-based logic, I developed a Python script that evaluates new transactions and determines whether they are likely to be fraudulent.

+## Tools Used ##
+- Python - data generation and fraud detection
+    - Faker - to generate fake data
+    - random, csv, os, datetime - used for logic and file handling
+    - NumPy, Pandas - for data manipulation and analysis
+    - scikit-learn - for machine learning
+- SQL - for rule-based detection queries
+- PowerBI - building interactive dashboard and visualizations

 ## Dataset Generation ##
 A dataset of 1,000 randomized credit card transactions was created using Python and saved as *transaction_dataset.csv*.
 The dataset includes the following fields: